Diffeomorphisme/toll_calculator_2024/README.md

 And of course there would have been a discussion with the relevant people (PO, PM, technical teams, etc) to clarify the questions exposed in the assumptions section.
 There would also have been a whole deal of project management, with planning work, prioritising tasks, reviewing work, etc.

+## Running the code

+Runs on python 3.11

+run 'pip install -r requirements.txt' to install the requirements